 Court actions over debts and garnishments (except for support payments) are stopped.
-Most assets, other than basic clothing, furniture or basic vehicle must be turned over to the trustee.
+Most assets, other than basic clothing, pension, furniture, or basic vehicle must be turned over to the licensed insolvency trustee.
 The trustee obtains a fair value for your assets and divides the money amongst your creditors.
-As the creditors just expect a fair amount for your assets, you can often purchase your items back from the trustee (eg. a second car or home equity) if you can afford to, as mentioned above.
+As the creditors just expect a fair amount for your assets, you can often purchase your items back from the trustee (eg a second car or home equity) if you can afford to.

-Once bankrupt you must perform your duties which include giving the trustee all of your credit cards, attending meetings if the creditors want one, attending an examination in which the government asks basic questions on your situation (meetings are rare and exams happen occasionally) pay Surplus Income as required by the Federal Government and co-operate with the trustee in all other duties such as completing monthly budgets.
+Once bankrupt, you must perform your duties which include giving the licensed insolvency trustee all of your credit cards, attend meetings if the creditors want them, attending an examination in which the government asks basic questions on your situation (meetings are rare and exams happen occasionally), pay any Surplus Incomeas required by the Federal Government, and co-operate with the trustee in all other duties such as completing monthly budgets.
 Two counselling sessions on money management must also be attended to obtain your discharge.

 For someone bankrupt the first time, you are normally out of bankruptcy in 9 months, this is called your discharge.
 If the Income Rules apply, your discharge will take up to 21 months.
 A second bankruptcy requires you not be discharged for 24 months, 36 months if there is any surplus income.
 If you have filed more than two (2) past insolvencies, you are not eligible for an automatic discharge and can expect to be bankrupt for at least 36 months.

 Not all debts are erased in a bankruptcy.
 You must still pay alimony and support, court fines (parking/ traffic tickets are included in this), debts incurred by fraud, and somestudent loansdepending on when you last studied in school.
 Your trustee can review this full list with you.
-Also, if you do not obtain your discharge and the trustee becomes discharged from your file, the creditors’ rights are revived and they can then pursue you again for the debts listed in your bankruptcy.Back
+Also, if you do not obtain your discharge and the trustee becomes discharged from your file, the creditor’s rights are revived, and they can then pursue you again for the debts listed in your bankruptcy.